denoland/deno/README.md

 This should start a local web server on [http://localhost:8000](http://localhost:8000).

-Learm more about writing and running Deno programs
+Learn more about writing and running Deno programs
 [in the docs](https://docs.deno.com/runtime/manual).

 ## Additional resources